-To determine the possible equilibria, we analize the shape of the fulfilled expectations demand $w(\gamma)$ .
-First we have $w(0) \geq 0$ which is equal to the value of the self-protection assuming there are no network externalities.
-We also have w(1) = 0.
-This is due to the fact that we assumed that there are agents with very low $\ell$ who have little or no interest in self-protection.
+To determine the possible equilibria, we analize the shape of the fulfilled expectations demand $w(\gamma)$.
+First we have $w(0) \ge 0$ which is equal to the value of the self-protection assuming there are no network externalities.
+We also have w(1) = 0 since by Hypothesis 1, we have $F^{-1}(0) = 0$.
+In words, this means that there are agents with very low l who have little or no interest in self-protection.
 Then in order to secure completely the network, we have to convince even agents of very low willingness to pay.